 8. Choose Equipment to Compliment Proportions

 Speaking of lenses, with animals as large as horses, you have to choose gear that compliments their proportions.
-The world of equestrians focuses heavily on the proper positioning and complimentary aesthetic of the horse.
+There is a heavy focus on the proper positioning and the aesthetic of the horse.

-As such, you generally want to steer clear of any form of distortion lens.
+As such, you should steer clear of any form of distortion lens.
 That means no wide angles or artistic lenses.

 You’ll likely find yourself using standard lenses.
-Also known as normal lenses, standard lenses are ones which produce an image that roughly matches what the human eye sees.
-The image looks natural to the viewer.
+Also known as normal lenses, standard lenses produce an image that roughly matches what the human eye sees.
+Hence, the image looks natural to the viewer.

 Standard lenses have an angle of view of around 50 to 55 degrees diagonally.

-Telephoto lenses are another must have for your horse photography kit.
+Telephoto lenses are another must-have for your horse photography kit.
 You can sit far back and not disturb the horse while taking pictures.
-Telephoto lenses are also extremely useful for action photography.
+Telephoto lenses are also useful for action photography.

 Bonus advice: Don’t forget the put a filter on your lens!
 Stables tend to be quite dusty.
 Always have a lens cloth on you as well.